signet4grn/SIGNET/README_NEW.md

 #### Description

 ```
+ --vcf0                        set the VCF file for genotype data before phasing
  --vcf                         set the VCF file for genotype data, the genotype data is from GTEx after phasing using SHAPEIT
  --read                        set the read file for gene expression read count data in gct format
  --anno                        set the annotation file that contains the sample information